Discrete Representations Strengthen Vision Transformer Robustness: Experiments

 \textbf{Codebook size vs. robustness.} In Table \ref{tab:ablation_codebook}, we conduct an ablation study on the size of the codebook, from 1024 to 8192, using the small variant of our quantized encoder trained on ImageNet.
 A larger codebook size gives the model more capacity, making the model closer to a continuous one.
 Overall, Stylized-ImageNet benefits the most when the feature is highly quantized.
 With a medium codebook size, the model strikes a good balance between quantization and capacity, achieving the best overall performance.
 A large codebook size learned on ImageNet can hurt performance.

+\textbf{Discrete vs. Continuous global representation.} In Appendix \ref{sec:continuous_gc}, instead of using our discrete token, we study whether concatenate continuous CNN representations with global information can improve robustness.
+Results show that concatenating global CNN representation performs no better than the baseline, which demonstrates the necessity of discrete representations.

-\textbf{Network designs for combining the embeddings.} In Appendix \ref{sec:combiningmethod}, we experiment with 4 different designs, including addition, concatenation, gate filtering, and cross-attention, to combine the discrete and pixel embeddings.
+\textbf{Network designs for combining the embeddings.} In Appendix \ref{sec:combiningmethod}, we experiment with 4 different designs, including addition, concatenation, residual gating~\citep{vo2019composing}, and cross-attention, to combine the discrete and pixel embeddings.
 Among them, the simple concatenation yields the best overall result.